“Play is the brain’s natural way of learning” – Diane Ackerman

-Linkit to Learn™ was founded in 2012 with the sole purpose of eradicating illiteracy.
-The Linkit to Read system is unique in that it is the only patented multisensory, phonetic reading methodology for teaching English as a Second Language (ESL) and “reading for meaning” through the medium of games.
+Linkit to Read® is unique in that it is the only patented, multisensory, phonetic methodology that teaches reading English as a Foreign Language (E.F.L) with “reading for meaning” through the medium of games.

-Linkit To Learn™ products are backed by a global patent and more than 30 years of experience, practice and evidence that it is a unique and innovative learning system for learning how to read for comprehension and meaning.
+The products are backed by a patent and more than 35 years of experience, practice and evidence that it is a unique and innovative learning system.

 behind the idea